D-DeepWave/DES_sample/README.md

 # DES_sample
-this is an exercise of DES.
+this is an sample of DES.